jonathan-whiteley/food101-conformal-classifier/README.md

 # Food101 Conformal Prediction on Databricks

 A production-ready implementation of conformal prediction for food image classification using Vision Transformer (ViT) on the Food101 dataset.
+This project implements RAPS (Regularized Adaptive Prediction Sets) to provide uncertainty-aware predictions with statistical coverage guarantees.

+**Key Innovation: Adaptive Prediction Sets**
+Unlike traditional classifiers that output a single prediction, this model generates *adaptive prediction sets* that grow or shrink based on uncertainty.
+High-confidence predictions yield small sets (1-2 classes), while uncertain predictions expand to include more plausible options (up to 6 classes), all while maintaining a rigorous 90% coverage guarantee.

 ![Food101 Conformal Prediction Examples](images/food101_3_classes.png)